leancodepl/corelibrary/docs/guides/01_creating_an_aggregate.md

 ## Rasing domain events

 The domain events make an important part of DDD.
 It is through the use of domain events that an aggregate might communicate with the rest of the system.
-We will see how to add an event which can be raised from an aggregate.
+We will see how to raise an event from the aggregate.

-Let's imagine that we want to send an email to a user after that user has been assigned to a task.
+Let's imagine that we want to perform some action after a user has been assigned to a task.
 We will modify `AssignUserToTask` method from the `Project` class:

 ```csharp
 public class Project : IIdentifiable<SId<Project>>